odileeds/open-data-tips/README.md

     | 1.40   | litres     |
     | 200    | mililitres |
     | 50     | kg         |
+  * Don't include commas, periods, or spaces to separate groups of thousands.
+These are formatting characters and will generally cause problems when interpreting numbers.
+[In many European countries](https://docs.oracle.com/cd/E19455-01/806-0169/overview-9/index.html) a `,` is the decimal indicator whereas the UK and US use `.`.
+Including thousands indicators leads to ambiguity in the interpretation of the number e.g. `1,066` could be interpreted as `one thousand and sixty six` or `one point sixty six`.
+Instead use `1066` as this avoids the confusion entirely.
 * **Don't include summary information, such as totals, for data that is already present**.
 Some data reading might treat these as a row in itself, confounding results and calculations.
 If you want to provide summary information (e.g. totals, averages and differences), do so using a separate dataset.
 The underlying data should remain in its raw form.

 ## Dates